nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ## Extended HTML
 Nue template syntax is designed for [UX developers](/docs/) who prefer to write user interfaces with clean, semantic HTML instead of JavaScript.
 Think Nue as standard HTML, that you can extend with custom HTML-based components.
-These components help you build modern web- applications in a simple, declarative way.
+These components help you build modern web applications in a simple, declarative way.
 For example:

 ``` html